MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

 ---
 author: melissahellmund
-description: Learn how to share a guide with an access teams to limit access to specific guides or guide content in Microsoft Dynamics 365 Guides. ms.author: mehellmu ms.date: 11/17/2020 ms.service: crm-online ms.topic: article
+description: Learn how to expand access to a guide or guide content by sharing with an access team in Microsoft Dynamics 365 Guides. ms.author: mehellmu ms.date: 11/17/2020 ms.service: crm-online ms.topic: article
-title: Share guides with access teams to limit access to specific guides or guide content in Dynamics 365 Guides ms.reviewer: v-brycho
+title: Share guides or guide content with an access team in Dynamics 365 Guides ms.reviewer: v-brycho
 ---

-# Share guides with access teams to limit access to specific guides or guide content in Dynamics 365 Guides
+# Share guides or guide content in Dynamics 365 Guides to expand access.

 [!include [rename-banner](~/includes/cc-data-platform-banner.md)]

-A Microsoft Dynamics 365 admin can **share** guides with  [access teams](https://docs.microsoft.com/dynamics365/customerengagement/on-premises/developer/use-access-teams-owner-teams-collaborate-share-information) to easily control who can see specific guides and guide content (3D models, images, or videos) in Dynamics 365 Guides.
-Access teams are useful when you want to grant different user permissions for specific records in [Microsoft Dataverse](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro).
-For example, you might want access to some guides to be limited to a specific factory location, or you might want to limit access to guides that are in progress.
+[Assigning](http://docs.microsoft.com/dynamics365/mixed-reality/guides/admin-access-assign) the ownership of a Guide to a user is the preferred process for controlling who can use specific guides.
+If teams change frequently resulting in a need to create and delete Access Teams often a Microsoft Dynamics 365 Admin (or an other user with the share privilege) can **share** Guides with [access teams](https://docs.microsoft.com/dynamics365/customerengagement/on-premises/developer/use-access-teams-owner-teams-collaborate-share-information) to control who can see specific guides and guide content (3D models, images, or videos) in Dynamics 365 Guides.

 > [!NOTE]
 > Dynamics 365 offers additional ways to customize and configure access to specific records in Microsoft Dataverse.
 However, this topic doesn't cover advanced configuration, such as the creation of [owner teams](https://docs.microsoft.com/dynamics365/customerengagement/on-premises/developer/use-access-teams-owner-teams-collaborate-share-information).